 Sheffield Cathedral Media Release: Occupy Sheffield

-The Dean and Chapter of Sheffield Cathedral today issued a final appeal to those occupying Sheffield Cathedral’s churchyard to vacate the site and clear their tents within a week so that the area can be restored to full public use, and the work of the Cathedral continue unimpeded.
+The Dean and Chapter of Sheffield Cathedral issued a final appeal to those occupying Sheffield Cathedral’s churchyard to vacate the site and clear their tents within a week so that the area couldbe restored to full public use, and the work of the Cathedral continue unimpeded.

-Protestors from Occupy Sheffield have been camping on Sheffield Cathedral’s churchyard since 5 November 2011.
-Although the protestors have never had the Cathedral’s permission to be there, and have repeatedly been asked to leave, the Cathedral has acted generously towards the protest, seeking to hear, along with ecumenical partners, the issues which are being raised.
+Protestors from Occupy Sheffield had been camping on Sheffield Cathedral’s churchyard since 5 November 2011.
+Although the protestors never had the Cathedral’s permission to be there, and had been repeatedly asked to leave, the Cathedral acted generously towards the protest, seeking to hear, along with ecumenical partners, the issues which were being raised.

 Reflecting on the Occupy movement’s aims, the Dean of Sheffield, the Very Revd Peter Bradley, said:

 “This protest, globally and locally, has brought to wider attention issues of justice, poverty, and inequality, issues which have always concerned us at Sheffield Cathedral.

 It has challenged society to think more deeply about how we manage our financial systems, and how we care for those who are vulnerable.

 Sheffield Cathedral, in partnership with the Cathedral Archer Project, which works with the homeless and vulnerable in Sheffield, will continue responding to that challenge in the coming months.

 However, the presence of Occupy Sheffield in the churchyard has caused disruption to Cathedral’s work.